-This guide provides information on how preloaded queries work and how to configure them in your Hydrogen app.
+This guide provides information on how preloaded queries work in your Hydrogen app.

 How preloaded queries workAnchor link to section titled "How preloaded queries work"